geudde/attic-chest/pages/02.season-1/08.meeting-08/11.constellation-3/docs.md

 When he lost it, you Ladies perhaps may enquire
 It *was* when he quitted the Moon to fly higher
 And as Ariosto had told him the way,
-He regained it, then ‘mongst the jars further did stray
+He regained it, then ’mongst the jars further did stray
 He expected the wits of young men to find there
 For ’tis said that they lose them. on viewing the fair
 But you, gentle readers, must judge his surprize